chetanakashV/blockchain_poet/README.md

 ### Libraries and Installations needed:
-random - for using random library to assign random time values for each node with in a given specified time ecdsa (Elliptic Curve Digital SIgnature Algorithm) - to create public and private keys for validating the new nodes sqlite3 - for storing user details and modifying according to transactions time - for generating timestamps and random time and sleep function hashlib - for using SHA256 to hash the block json - to convert the format of the message
+random - for using random library to assign random time values for each node with in a given specified time<br/>
+ecdsa (Elliptic Curve Digital SIgnature Algorithm) - to create public and private keys for validating the new nodes<br/>
+sqlite3 - for storing user details and modifying according to transactions<br/>
+time - for generating timestamps and random time and sleep function<br/>
+hashlib - for using SHA256 to hash the block<br/>
+json - to convert the format of the message<br/>

 ## Problem statement:
  You buy a piece of land.
 Someone else claims to own the land.
 But the one who sold you the land